A Collection of Tarot Decks - Tarot Prior to the Golden Dawn: Classic and Early Esoteric Decks

 There are a number of different Marseilles type designs, though compared with the variations in 20th century decks, the variations in these are far smaller.

 Ancient Italian Tarot.
 Reproduction 2000 Lo Scarabeo S.r.l.. - Cartiera Italiana in Serravalle Sesia 1880.
-This is a late nineteenth century reproduction of an early nineteenth century Italian engraved deck by Carlo Dellarocca published by Gumppenberg and often known as the "Soprafino" (extra fine) deck.
+This is a late nineteenth century reproduction of an early nineteenth century Italian engraved deck by Carlo Dellarocca published by Gumppenberg and often known as the "Soprafino" (extra fine) deck (circa 1835).
 The Classic Tarot from Lo Scarabeo is based on the original 1835 Dellarocca deck.

 Ancient Italian Knave of Cups deck cover